One-sided H\"older regularity of global weak solutions of negative order dispersive equations: Introduction

-using the normalization $\F(f)=\hat{f}(\xi)=\int_\R f(x)e^{-2\pi i\xi x}\dd x$.
-In particular, setting $G=-G_2$ yields the Burgers--Poisson equation, which in \cite{MR0483954} is derived as a model for shallow water waves.
-Central questions in the study of water wave model equations include well-posedness, persistence and non-persistence of solutions, the latter two in particular exemplified by solitary and breaking waves.
+Central questions in the study of water wave model equations include well-posedness, persistence and non-persistence of solutions, the latter two exemplified by solitary and breaking waves.
 The answers depend intricately on the type of nonlinearity and dispersive term featured in the equation.
 In the case of a quadratic nonlinearity, the fractional Korteweg--de Vries equation (fKdV)

 where $\F(|D|^\b u)=|\xi|^\b \hat{u}$ and $\b\in\R$, has been suggested \cite{MR3188389} as a scale for studying how the strength of the dispersion affects the questions of well-posedness and water-wave features.
-To connect \eqref{eq: theMainEquation} to the fKdV setting, observe that our assumption on $G$ implies that $\widehat{G}(\xi)=o(|\xi|^{-1})$ as $|\x|\to\infty$ and so in this sense one may place \eqref{eq: theMainEquation} in the region $\b<-1$ for fKdV.
-However, $\widehat{G}$ will in our case be bounded, while $|\xi|^{\b}\to\infty$ as $\xi\to0$ for $\b<0$, and thus \eqref{eq: theMainEquation} can not match the low-frequency effect of negative order fKdV which assigns (very) high velocities to (very) low frequencies.
+To connect \eqref{eq: theMainEquation} to the fKdV setting, observe that our assumption on $G$ implies that $\widehat{G}(\xi)=o(|\xi|^{-1})$ as $|\x|\to\infty$ and so one may place \eqref{eq: theMainEquation} in the region $\b<-1$ for fKdV.
+However, $\widehat{G}$ will in our case be bounded, whereas $|\xi|^{\b}$ blows up at zero, and thus \eqref{eq: theMainEquation} can not match the low-frequency effect of negative order fKdV which assigns (very) high velocities to (very) low frequencies.
 This qualitative difference disappears in a periodic setting; the dispersion of fKdV on the torus is for $\b<-1$ precisely of the form assumed in \eqref{eq: theMainEquation}.
-It should be noted that the methods in this paper can, after a few modifications, be carried out on the torus, and thus our results can be extended to \textit{periodic} solutions of fKdV for $\b<-1$.
+We point out that the methods in this paper can be carried out on the torus; our results can thus be extended to periodic solutions of fKdV for $\b<-1$.
 With the relation between \eqref{eq: theMainEquation} and \eqref{eq: defFractionalKDV} accounted for, we now summarize a few results for the latter to sketch what one may expect of well-posedness and water-wave features in our case.